publiclab/plots2/HACKTOBERFEST.md

 # PublicLab - Hacktoberfest
 Welcome to PublicLab!
 This document contains all the information you need to contribute to PublicLab during Hacktoberfest.
 Make sure that you follow the quality standards to make it easier for maintainers and contributors to accept your Pull Requests (PRs)!
+For an overview of how our Code Community works together, see [https://code.publiclab.org/](https://code.publiclab.org).

 ## Hacktoberfest Values
 - All people are invited to participate!
 There is no prerequisite needed per-say, and we are always here to help!
 Remember that our community has people from all over the world and have unique skills.
 If you have any questions at any time, feel free to ping us on [Gitter](https://publiclab.org/chat) or the [Weekly Check-Ins](https://github.com/publiclab/plots2/issues?q=is%3Aissue+weekly+community+check+in) on GitHub.